MasterSuyash1/soft-engg-project-may-2024-se-may-5/backend/instance/milestome_5_submission_MN.md

             assert isinstance(response.json()["lecture_feedback_summaries"], list)
         ```

-# Activity Questions API
+# Activity and Extra Questions API
-**Description:** These APIs have functionality related to generation of Activity Questions from the database for student's testing.
-There is also a component to fetch explanation from GenAI for incorrect answers.
+**Description:** These APIs have functionality related to generation of Activity Questions from the database for student's testing to fetch explanation from GenAI for incorrect answers.
+The API also contains functionality to generate Extra Practice questions using GenAI Model.

 ### Endpoint
 - **URL:** ```http://127.0.0.1:5000/api/activity/quiz/<int:lesson_id>```